August 15, 2019

 Cinereous vultures (also known as Eurasian Black Vultures) suffer from habitat destruction, illegal hunting, and poisoning across their range.
 While their populations are declining globally, Ikh Nart is an especially important breeding area and is home to the highest recorded concentration of nests in Mongolia.

-Denver Zoo and partners have spent the past 20 years working at the reserve to understand and better protect raptors like cinereous vultures.
+Denver Zoo and partners have spent the past 16 years working at the reserve to understand and better protect raptors like cinereous vultures.
 We now have the world’s most comprehensive dataset on the species, and we are using this critical information to help the reserve implement its first vulture-specific conservation strategy.
+We have also published numerous scientific peer-reviewed papers including their movement patterns and dispersal to South Korea and China.

 To bring awareness around vultures to the larger Zoo community, Denver Zoo and partners North Carolina Zoo and San Diego Zoo Global co-founded the African Vultures Saving Animals From Extinction (SAFE) Program under the umbrella of the Association of Zoos and Aquariums (AZA).
-SAFE focuses the collective expertise of accredited zoos and aquariums to carry out conservation action and educate their audiences to save species from the brink of extinction.
+SAFE focuses the collective expertise of accredited zoos and aquariums to carry out conservation action and public engagement with audiences to save species from the brink of extinction.

 Be among the first to hear the latest animal updates, important stories and details about all the fun happening around Denver Zoo.